SAP-archive/teched2020-DEV166/exercises/ex1/README.md

 		],
 ```

-You can find more about the possible values of the ```Criticality``` annotation [here](https://github.com/SAP/odata-vocabularies/blob/master/vocabularies/UI.md#CriticalityType).
-This however is just one of the many sections of the OData Annotation vocabularies for [UI](https://github.com/SAP/odata-vocabularies/blob/master/vocabularies/UI.md) and [Common](https://github.com/SAP/odata-vocabularies/blob/master/vocabularies/Common.md) usage.
+You can find out more about the possible values of the ```Criticality``` annotation [here](https://github.com/SAP/odata-vocabularies/blob/master/vocabularies/UI.md#CriticalityType).
+This, however, is just one of the many sections of the OData Annotation vocabularies for [UI](https://github.com/SAP/odata-vocabularies/blob/master/vocabularies/UI.md) and [Common](https://github.com/SAP/odata-vocabularies/blob/master/vocabularies/Common.md) usage.

 ## ###############################################################